 Consult with faculty and students about their research needs.
 Advise and instruct them about the library tools and specialized services that meet those needs.

 Collaborate with colleagues within and beyond the libraries on delivering, planning, and assessing strategic and effective instruction and learning materials.

 Serve as liaison to faculty, students, and the community beyond Washington University.
 Identify, meet, and facilitate ongoing communication about users’ resource and service needs.

-Develop, maintain, and manage distinct collections of greatest value to Washington University faculty and students.
-Support research and instruction by offering resources in relevant formats and languages.
+Develop, maintain, and manage distinct collections.
+Support research and instruction with relevant resources.